euroscipy/euroscipy_proceedings/papers/helge_eichhorn/eichhorn.rst

 The Body Class
 ~~~~~~~~~~~~~~

-The Body class is a simple helper class that holds physical constants and other properties of celestial bodies such as planets and moon.
+The Body class is a simple helper class that holds physical constants and other properties of celestial bodies such as planets and moons.
 These include

 * the name of the body,